silky/chrisdone-homepage/posts/data-typeable.markdown

 ## Use-case 1: Print the type of something

-So we can use this function on a `Char` value, for example and GHCi can print it:
+So we can use this function on a `Char` value, for example, and GHCi can print it:

 ``` haskell